giabaoAu/mango/README.md

 # Introduction

     Welcome to Mango.
-This is where your next journey starts^^ We connect developers around the world, main South Australia, in search for the next collaboration!
+This is where your next journey starts^^ We connect developers around the world, mainly South Australia.
+    The platform is designed for students, programmers to collab on interesting and impactful projects!

 ## Tech Stack

 1. Nextjs
 2. TypeScript
 3. Tailwindcss
-4. Auth.js -> GitHub Oath
+4. Auth.js -> nextAuth -> GitHub Oath
 5. Shadcn UI
 6. Sanity
    -> Database Management